How to Start a Worm Farm for Profit and Make Passive Income

 How Much Can You Make Selling Red Wiggler Worms?

-If you flip them for cash on eBay, you can make up to $65 per pound (about 7¢ per worm).
+If you sell them on eBay, you can make up to $65 per pound (about 7¢ per worm).
 You can also check into listing and selling your worms on Amazon.
+Another option is to start a Shopify store to sell your worms independently and list your own prices.
+For example, Uncle Jim’s Worm Farm is currently selling 100 red wiggler worms for $23.95!

 Related: Highest Paying Outdoor Jobs Without A Degree